timklapdor/csulx/_applications/ETL523/lc-example.md

 element: Learning Communities
 weight: 1
 mixer: 5
-features: "Assignment 1 - group wiki project"
+features: "Assignment 1 - Group Wiki Project"
 description: "In this subject the focus of Assignment 1 was to work in a small team and create an authentic online learning module, demonstrating a range of digital and media affordances of the web environment.
 The chosen topic related to digital citizenship in an education context.
 This module was created using a wiki (Wikispaces) and required a high level of group communication, collaboration and co-creation skills as well as some technical skills."
 strategies:
   - "Collaborative Group Projects"